 - Add the pears, apple juice, and citrus juice to a cooking pot.
 Let it come up to a boil on low to medium heat.

 - Turn down the heat to a simmer, add the seasonings and stir.

 - Let it simmer on a very low heat until it is the desired consistency and flavor, stirring every 15 minutes so it doesn’t stick.

 - All that’s left to do is store it or use it.
-We filled a few small 4oz jelly jars to the brim, and filled most of an 8oz jar for immediate use.
+We filled a few small 4oz jelly jars to the brim and filled most of an 8oz jar for immediate use.
 Next, wipe them down, label them, and store them in the freezer once the pear butter is cooled to room temperature.
-Alternatively, you can process them in a water bath canner to store them longer.

 Pear butter is great on toast, with peanut butter, on pancakes, or warm it to drizzle over cheesecake.
 Seriously!
 If you haven’t tried warmed jelly or fruit butters on ice cream, you’re missing out!